 - Sound quality is important!
-Make sure you can be clearly heard without distracting background noises. - ➤ Set the camera 4-5 feet away.
+Make sure can clearly hear you without distracting background noises - Set the camera 4-5 feet away.
 You can sit or stand depending on what is appropriate for your material.
-Props are limited to one chair. - ➤ Need help creating the link for your video?
-Check out this resource!
+Props are limited to one chair. - Need help creating the link for your video?
+Check out this resource! - Questions?
+Contact us at applydrama@scgsah.org